Llegando a la Vela

 Muchas gracias Michell, mi gran anfitrión.

-I was very little the fist time I went to the Tehuantepec’s region in Oaxaca, I remember it was too hot, I don think i can recall anything else so I think I can call this my new first experience there.
+I was very little the first time I went to the Tehuantepec’s region in Oaxaca, I remember it was too hot, I don’t think I can recall anything else so I think I can call this my new first experience there.

 After that moment of much learning and taking photos, we considered it was moment to go have dinner, he took me to a place were he normally goes with his family, we ordered some ‘garnachas’ a traditional dish that is made with small fried tortillas with grounded meat, onion, dry cheese, hot sauce and pickled cabbage, those were delicious.
 By the time we finished we were on time to head back to get dressed for the vela, there’s a code to follow, men should wear ‘guayabera’ (men’s shirt typically distinguished by two vertical rows of closely sewn pleats that run the length of the front and back of the shirt and is typically worn untucked), black pants and shoes, women must wear the traditional ‘tehuana’ dress with hard frills.

-At 10 O’clock my friend and I were at the huge venue, it was all decorated with lot of paper flags on the ceiling, colorful tablecloth and chair sashes, the big stage was divide in two for both bands that played live that night each one with color lights to make perfect harmory with everithing there.
+At 10 O’clock my friend and I were at a huge venue, it was all decorated with a lot of paper flags on the ceiling, colorful tablecloth and chair sashes, the big stage was divided into two for both bands that played live that night each one with color lights to make perfect harmony with everything there.
 We sat with some relatives of my friend, they were waiting for us, they had already some traditional appetizers on the table because at the velas you are supposed to bring your own food in case you would like to eat, drinks are for sale there, I got a mezcal (distilled alcoholic beverage made from the agave plant) to start getting into the mood.
-Everyone was so kind, they were explaining me what was going on, I was the foreigner that night.
+Everyone was so kind, they were explaining to me what was going on, I was the foreigner that night.

 In order to see how that Vela was, check the video above.

 I would like to thank Michell, my great host.